Let me guess…

 Sharing tidbits about yourself is a good way to build up a relationship with your readers.

 Remind yourself of who you are.
-Think about the lessons you’ve learnt.
+Think about the lessons you’ve learned.
 Who has inspired your career?
 How have your travels influenced your thinking?

 Technique #16.
 Stop Worrying About Grammar to Deal with Writer’s Block